Efficient Mixture-of-Expert for Video-based Driver State and Physiological Multi-task Estimation in Conditional Autonomous Driving: Discussion

 In addition, the inclusion of a prior-driven loss, denoted as $\mathcal{L}_{align}$ plays a pivotal role in aligning the model's outputs with prior knowledge.
 This loss function helps guide the learning process, which ensures that the model not only optimizes estimation accuracy but also considers the underlying structure or relationships within the data that are known a priori.
 By incorporating $\mathcal{L}_{align}$, the model is encouraged to learn representations that are consistent with the findings in previous research (i.e., the correlation between drowsiness and cognitive load), potentially leading to more robust and generalizable performance.
 In the future, exploring more sophisticated forms of prior-driven losses that can be explicitly guided by subtle relationships among tasks could further improve the model's robustness and generalizability.

-Lastly, the choice to structure the VDMoE as a multi-task MoE model using MLPs, avoiding more complex networks, is to ensure both the model's performance and its computational efficiency.
+Lastly, from a deployment perspective, VDMoE is designed to be lightweight and compatible with real-time driver monitoring.
+As summarized in Table VII, our model contains only 4.17M parameters and requires 1.80 GFLOPs per 10-s input window, which is an order of magnitude lower than 3D CNN and Transformer baselines (e.g., ResNet3D: 31.82M parameters and 40.70 GFLOPs; ViViT: 86.57M parameters and 281 GFLOPs).
+This computational footprint is well within the capability of modern automotive-grade GPUs and System-on-Chips.
+The choice to structure the VDMoE as a multi-task MoE model using MLPs, avoiding more complex networks, is to ensure both the model's performance and its computational efficiency.
 While 3DCNNs and Transformers have demonstrated remarkable capabilities in capturing spatial and temporal dependencies in data, they come with significantly higher computational costs and parameter counts.
-For real-time applications, such as driver state monitoring systems where low latency is crucial, the efficiency of the model is as important as its accuracy.
+For real-time applications, such as driver state monitoring systems, where low latency is crucial, the efficiency of the model is as important as its accuracy.
 MLPs, by contrast, offer a simpler and more computationally efficient alternative.
 When structured as part of an MoE framework, MLPs can be highly effective in capturing complex relationships within the data.
 Each "expert" in the MoE model can specialize in different aspects or features of the data, and the "gating" mechanism can learn to dynamically allocate computational resources by activating relevant experts for a given task or input.
 This allows the VDMoE to maintain a balance between model complexity and computational efficiency, making it suitable for deployment in real-world settings where resources may be constrained.
 Future studies should investigate the extension of the MoE framework to incorporate other types of network architectures, such as lightweight CNNs or compact Transformer variants, which could offer a pathway to further decrease computational demands in the deployment.